mabeyj/trilium-collection-views/README.md

 - Not supported by [`groupBy`](#groupBy)
 - Optional

-Renders a progress bar using the attribute as the numerator and another attribute (named by this setting's value) as the denominator.
+Renders a progress bar using the attribute's value as the numerator and another attribute's value (named by this setting's value) as the denominator.
 Both attributes must be labels with numeric values.

 Example: `#attribute="completed,progressBar=total"`